Novola/NoSlowBypass/README.md

 # NoSlowBypass
-NoSlowBypass.java for 2b2t (only works whilst strafing, sorry builders) making it public because wao sent it to ionar because we love pyro we love pyro
+NoSlowBypass.java for 2b2t (only works whilst strafing, sorry builders) making it public because wao sent it to ionar because we love pyro we love pyro (JUST A REMINDER THAT PRYO TOOK THIS FROM MY HACK STAY MAD BABYFAG)
 ## How to use
 Skid this into your shitty client, build it, run it
 ## How it works